hrithiks2019/Boxer/README.md

 # Short Intro:
     As you all  know this is a IOT Based (quadraped) Machine .
 Which can interact around Physically in the world.
  I Created this project as my summer project .
-I Thought it'll be easy to create a machine like this considering my past experiece with robotics ,But To my Surprise this Project was Not Like the others , This is a Total Pain in th @$$ ....
+I Thought it'll be easy to create a machine like this considering my past experiece with robotics ,But To my Surprise this Project was Not Like the others , This is a Total Pain in the @$$ ....

     Now back to the nerd part :